 FunBrain has something for everyone.
 Because content is divided up by grade, navigating the site is easy and safe even for youngsters.
 There are many games (both educational and entertaining), videos, and a math zone to keep kids occupied.
 There are also free digital books, so kids can read about Captain Buckleswash and the Pirate Villain complete with vivid pictures and funny characters.

 Cleaning!
-Just kidding (wouldn’t that be nice).
+Just kidding (but wouldn’t it be nice).
 Here are some activities which can be enjoyed without any screens.
 Remember those days?
 We probably all need a little bit of this in our lives.

 Build an Obstacle Course

 For readers who remember, Ninja Warrior and its American counterpart gained a lot of avid fans over the course of its airing on TV, contributing to the popularity of backyard obstacle courses.
 While there are countless impressive obstacle courses across the internet, there are also some impressive low-prep alternatives that can easily be set up with what you’ve likely got lying around the house.
 We hope that these examples will activate your imagination and get your family moving!

 Although not a new activity, origami is an amusing and creative outlet with beautiful results that can be displayed around the home.
 There are patterns available for all skill levels, and if you don’t have any origami paper on hand, you can either have it shipped from your local craft store or simply use paper the kids have left over from their at-school days.

 Reading can truly transport us to different worlds, and every book offers an escape from everyday pressures.
 This beautifully illustrated concept called Read-at-Home Bingo uses reading as the central goal and builds that kill into the goal-based format of a game.
 Parents can track, reward, and grow their child’s reading habit, which we think is a clever way of keeping them engaged with literature.